 5. Fewer call escalations

 Knowledge management for customer experience is essentially the collection of the correct information to answer any query to the point.
-Most customer service teams might have the difficulty of having to escalate calls.
+Most customer service teams might have difficulty having escalating calls.

 More calls would mean more costs incurred, increased first contact resolutions, and an unhappy customer.
 When the end goal is to keep customers happy, it is essential to do all possible things from your end.